annafabris/OOP18-ndgg/README.md

-## Nidhogg
+## Ndgg

+The proposed software is a two-dimensional platform game inspired by the game [Nidhogg](https://store.steampowered.com/app/94400/Nidhogg/), where two players must challenge each other to defend their side of the room and to try to reach the door in the opponent's side to go to the next room.

-Fight with your opponents to advance in the next room.
-You can jump, throw him the sword or simply attack him.
+You can jump, throw the opponenent the sword or simply attack him.
 The first player who reaches the goal will win the match.
 Beware, your opponents will fight back!

 ## Player's guide
 As soon as you start the application, the main menu will open, from which you'll be able to choose between the following options